N

 NRZ

-NRZ-M (mark) – A change in level indicates a 1 (mark).
-No change indicates 0 (space).
+NRZ-M or NRZ(M) – M for Mark.
+A change in level indicates a 1 (mark); no change indicates a 0 (space).
 Used mainly for digital magnetic tapes, NRZ-M and its complement, NRZ-S, are types of differential encoding.

 NSF